-On December 10, 2020, a pilot program began allowing Class 1 and 2 e-bikes on paved and improved multi-use trails within Ravenswood and Rancho San Antonio Preserves.
-Temporary class 1 and 2 e-bike use continues under the pilot program at Ravenswood and Rancho San Antonio County Park and Preserve pending a Board decision on affirming the prohibition of ebikes or allowing them on designated trails in these preserves.
+On December 10, 2020, a pilot program began allowing Class 1 and 2 e-bikes on paved and improved multi-use trails within Ravenswood and Rancho San Antonio Preserves (see Appendix E for maps of proposed trails).
+Temporary Class 1 and 2 e-bike use continues under the pilot program at Ravenswood and Rancho San Antonio County Park and Preserve pending a Board decision on affirming the prohibition of e-bikes or allowing them on designated trails in these preserves.
 The trails were evaluated by District Land and Facilities staff before the pilot began (baseline conditions) and again this December (post-pilot conditions) using photographs.
-Area Manager Michael Gorman reports that there has been a significant impact from increased visitation during the COVID pandemic that resulted in the widening of some unpaved trails.
+Area Manager Michael Gorman reported a significant impact from increased visitation during the COVID pandemic that resulted in the widening of some unpaved trails.
 However, no physical change to the trails can be attributed specifically to the use of e-bikes during the paved pilot program.